A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Introduction

 An important property of both of these characterizations is that the accuracy parameter in the dimension corresponds to the accuracy parameter $\eps$ of learning (up to the tolerance of the SQ learning algorithm).
 The advantage of the approximation-based characterization is that it preserves computational efficiency of learning.
 Namely, the set of approximating functions for $\eps$-accurate learning can be computed efficiently if and only if there exists an efficient SQ learning algorithm achieving error of at most $\eps$.
 The orthogonality-based characterization does not preserve efficiency but is more easy to analyze when proving lower bounds.
 Neither of these properties are possessed by the previous characterizations of strong SQ learning \cite{BalcazarCGKL:07,Simon:07,Szorenyi:09}.

-The preservation of accuracy implies that both of our characterizations can be naturally extended to agnostic learning by replacing the concept class $C$ with the set of all functions that are $\Delta$-close to at least one concept in $C$ (see Th. \ref{th:learn2ASQSD}).
+The preservation of accuracy implies that both of our characterizations can be naturally extended to agnostic learning by replacing the concept class $C$ with the set of all functions that are $\Delta$-close to at least one concept in $C$ (see Th.~\ref{th:learn2ASQSD}).
 Learning in this model is notoriously hard and this is readily confirmed by the SQ dimension we introduce.
-For example, in Theorem \ref{th:agn-conjunction-lb} we prove that the SQ dimension of agnostic learning of monotone disjunctions with respect to the uniform distribution is super polynomial.
+For example, in Theorem \ref{th:agn-conjunction-lb} we prove that the SQ dimension of agnostic learning of monotone conjunctions with respect to the uniform distribution is super-polynomial.
 This provides new evidence that agnostic learning of conjunctions is a hard problem even when restricted to the monotone case over the uniform distribution.
-The preservation of accuracy is critical for the generalization to agnostic learning since, unlike in the PAC model, achieving, for example, twice the error (i.e. $2 \cdot \Delta$) might be a substantially easier task than learning to accuracy $\Delta + \eps$.
+The preservation of accuracy is critical for the generalization to agnostic learning since, unlike in the PAC model, achieving, for example, twice the error (i.e. $2 \cdot \Delta$) might be a substantially easier task than learning to accuracy $\Delta + \eps$ (for example when $\Delta \geq 1/4$).

 We note that the characterization of (strong) SQ learning by Simon \cite{Simon:07} has some similarity to ours.
 It also examines weak statistical query dimension of $F - \psi$ for $F \subseteq C$ and some function $\psi$.
 However, the maximization is over all sets of functions $F$ satisfying several properties and $\phi$ is fixed to be the average of functions in $F$.
 Simon's SQ dimension and the characterization were substantially simplified in a very recent and independent work of Sz\"{o}r\'{e}nyi \cite{Szorenyi:09}.
-As it was shown by Sz\"{o}r\'{e}nyi, his dimension can be easily related to the dimension we use in our second characterization (Th. \ref{th:ssqd-characterize}).
-Sz\"{o}r\'{e}nyi's result is based on a very different technique and does not have preserve efficiency and accuracy.
+His elegant characterization result is based on measuring the maximum number of functions in $C$ whose pairwise correlations are nearly identical.
+It was shown by Sz\"{o}r\'{e}nyi that his dimension can be directly related to $\SQSDIM$.
+His proof of the upper bound on the SQ learning complexity uses an inefficient algorithm and therefore his characterization does not preserve efficiency of computation.
+The proof of the lower bound doubles the accuracy (that is, the dimension with accuracy $\eps$ lower bounds the SQ learning complexity with accuracy $2\eps$).
+Therefore the lower bound does not preserve the accuracy of learning.
+The techniques in his proofs are not directly comparable to ours.